William

 local planning

-authority (here it is the Lake District National Park or 'LDNPA' for
+authority (here it is the Lake District National Park Authority or 'LDNPA' for

 When you reach the working drawings stage a Building Regulations application